bitbldr/sprocket/README.md

 An initial static view is rendered as HTML on the "first paint" which then establishes a connection to the server over a WebSocket to facilitate sending browser events and receiving view update diffs.
-These updates are patched into a client-side in-memory representation of the DOM and rendered to the browser using morphdom.
-Declarative views are built using functional components that accept props and re-render each time those props change and reducers are used for state management using strongly-typed models and message structs.
+These updates are patched into a client-side in-memory representation of the DOM and efficiently rendered to the browser DOM.
+Declarative views are built using functional components that accept props and re-render each time those props change.
+Contextual hooks are used for state management, e.g. `state` and `reducer`.

-Under the hood, a reducer is a lightweight [Gleam Actor](https://hexdocs.pm/gleam_otp/0.1.3/gleam/otp/actor/) OTP process (i.e. gen_server) and changes to the state (via dispatch) result in a re-render of the view.
+Under the hood, a reducer hook is a lightweight [Gleam Actor](https://hexdocs.pm/gleam_otp/0.1.3/gleam/otp/actor/) OTP process (i.e. gen_server) and changes to the state (via dispatch) result in a re-render of the view.

-Component interfaces snap together and are used to create higher-level views.
-Data flow is "uni-directional" in that **State** always flows down into components as props while **Events** flow up out of components through event handlers (which are also passed in as props, e.g.
+Typed component interfaces snap together and are used to create higher-level views.
+Data flow is "uni-directional" in that **State** always flows down into components as props and **Events** bubble up through event handler functions (which are also passed in as props, e.g.
 `on_some_event("Something happened")`).

 This library is currently in a **proof of concept** state and should be considered highly unstable.